TheImagingSource/tiscamera/README.md

 ### aravis installation

-We ship a aravis git submodule.
+We ship an aravis git submodule.
 A systemwide installation can be done but does not affect tiscamera.
 If you want to build against an external aravis version set TCAM\_INTERNAL\_ARAVIS=OFF

 ### Building tiscamera